-The Bassendean Hotel is Place No. 31 on the Town's Heritage List and is a Category 2 listing, meaning it has a considerable significant of heritage to the local area and is very important to the heritage of the locality.
+The Bassendean Hotel is Place No. 31 on the Town's Heritage List and is a Category 2 listing, meaning it has a considerable heritage significance to the local area.
 The site is not on the State Register of Heritage Places and therefore no referral to the State Heritage Office is required.